Universal Credit and rented housing: guide for landlords

 - consider how you might need to adapt any policies or processes

-- engage with your tenants early to identify any support needs making sure they understand their need to make rent payments
+- engage with your tenants early to identify any support needs making sure they understand they need to make rent payments

 Get local information and advice about Universal Credit by contacting your regional partnership manager.

-Universal Credit is designed to be claimed online.
-If tenants don’t have access to the internet or are not confident using a computer, their jobcentre can tell them about local services that can help.
+If your tenants do not have access to the internet or are not confident using a computer, their jobcentre can tell them about local services that can help.

 Landlords can help tenants to get ready for Universal Credit by encouraging them to:

-- open a bank account to receive Universal Credit payments
+- open a bank account to receive their Universal Credit payments

 For private rented sector tenants, their Universal Credit additional amount for housing costs will be whichever is lower out of their actual costs or the relevant Local Housing Allowance rate.

-For social rented sector tenants, their Universal Credit additional amount for housing costs will be their actual eligible housing costs which is the actual rent and any service charges covered by Universal Credit.
+For social rented sector tenants, their Universal Credit additional amount for housing costs will be their actual eligible housing costs.
+This is their actual rent and any service charges covered by Universal Credit.

 Universal Credit will not provide support for personal utility costs, such as water or electricity.